-- Every business that processes the personal data of people living within the EU has to comply with the GDPR.
+Every business that processes the personal data of people living within the EU must comply with the GDPR.
 This includes businesses across the globe; not just businesses that are based in EU states.

-- The GDPR does not just apply to businesses that employ more than 250 people.
-Small businesses must also comply with the GDPR if they process personal data on a regular basis, or if they are involved in processing sensitive data, as defined in Article 9 of the GDPR.
+All businesses must also comply with the GDPR if they process personal data on a regular basis, or if they are involved in processing special categories of personal data, as defined in Article 9 of the GDPR.

 It’s vital that you know how the GDPR relates to your business, and that you acquaint yourself with the new regulations.
 If you do not have this knowledge, you cannot go on to ensure that your business is prepared for the GDPR’s implementation.